Algarve-Tourist.com

 Praia de Dona Ana, framed by the weathered cliffs of the Ponta da Piedade

-Praia da Rocha delivers the complete resort beach experience.
+Praia da Rocha is the Algarve's definitive resort beach.
 A broad expanse of sand, over 200 metres wide at low tide, sits beneath vivid orange cliffs, with a fully developed resort town rising above.
 The combination of natural beauty and modern facilities explains why this remains one of the Algarve's most popular destinations.

-The cliffs and rock formations at either end of the beach provide visual drama, and the water quality remains excellent despite the crowds.
-For visitors wanting a beach that offers everything within easy reach, Praia da Rocha sets the standard.
+The cliffs and rock formations at either end provide visual drama, and the water quality remains excellent despite the crowds.
+If you want a beach with everything close to hand, this is the place.

 Related article: Praia da Rocha guide